rubymorillo/rubymorillo/README.md

 # Hola, I'm Stephanie👋🏽

 I'm a Senior PM, Content Strategist, and author.
+I want to help developers become better content creators and marketers, and I like sharing what I know with the wider developer community.
 I publish:

 - 📖 [eBooks with guided exercises and worksheets that teach the foundations of content creation for devs](https://www.stephaniemorillo.co/books)
 - 📝 [Original blog posts full of developer content tips](https://www.stephaniemorillo.co/blog)